docker/docs/networking.md

 ## Configure networking and restart the daemon

-If you followed the prerequisites, you should have a list of the SAN values you used with the UCP boostrapper to `install` the controller and `join` each node.
+If you followed the prerequisites, you should have a list of the SAN values you used `docker/ucp install` to create the controller and `join` each node.
 With these values in hand, do the following:

 1. Log into the host running the UCP controller.